 The question for today is, how are people getting sick, and how can it be prevented?

 The most common thing I hear from people who got sick during their climb is that they drank alcohol prior to heading up the mountain.
 Going off to a climb is kind of a celebratory thing, so it’s a pretty normal thing to do!
 Probably like going on a big hunt back in the day!
 Many folks fly from out of town leaving their friends and family behind.
 Even folks who live in the area my be trying to squeeze in that one last outing before going off the grid for a few days.
 I certainly fall into that boat myself.

-Back to the question about drinking alcohol before prior to sick on a climb, the most common answer that I hear is that they indeed drink.
-I find this to have been a particularly big one for me personally, where if I drink a day or two before a climb, my performance just goes into the gutter.
+I find that falling to altitude sickness after a few drinks during the preceding days to have been a particularly big one for me personally.
+Best case, my performance takes a hit.
+Worst case, like on my 2014 Antisana climb, I began lightly hallucinating at 5500m.
 The drinking does not really need to be substantial either, and it would certainly not be noticed if I were just to do a 5k workout instead.
 On the other hand, I drink a lot of water before the climb.
 My rule of thumb is that if my pee isn’t clear enough to drink (jkjk), I need more water.